Sunscreen use and its effect on vitamin D levels

 BEHAVIOUR MATTERS MORE THAN FORMULATION

-The most significant determinant of Vitamin D status is not sunscreen itself, but overall sun exposure behaviour.
-Feldman highlights that time spent outdoors, clothing coverage, latitude, season, and lifestyle patterns exert a greater influence on Vitamin D synthesis than sunscreen use alone.
+The most significant determinant of Vitamin D status is not sunscreen itself, but overall sun exposure [4][5].
+Feldman and Pike's highlights that time spent outdoors, clothing coverage, latitude, season, and lifestyle patterns exert a greater influence on Vitamin D synthesis than sunscreen use alone [1].

-Importantly, Feldman does not frame sunscreen use and Vitamin D synthesis as competing priorities.
-Preventing excessive ultraviolet exposure remains essential for skin health.
+For this reason, sunscreen use and Vitamin D synthesis are not considered to be competing priorities.
+Preventing excessive UVB exposure remains essential for skin health.
 At the same time, Vitamin D requirements can be met through a combination of incidental sunlight exposure, dietary intake, and supplementation.

 WHERE SUPPLEMENTATION FITS IN